Welcome to today's edition of the Rush 24-7 podcast.

 The remark was actually made in jest by the conservative commentator Rush Limbaugh.

-He's in a position to ask the President of the United States a question like Harry Reid is talking about soup lines.
+He's in a position to ask the President of the United States a question like, Harry Reid is talking about soup lines.

 That was a characterization we picked up from Rush Limbaugh.

-So when I throw a question out there, and some reporter gets in, the whole thing is a trick.
+So when I throw a question out there and some reporter gets in, the whole thing is a trick.

 Who is this guy?

-Wolf Blitzer talked to Jeff Gannon and uh they asked him, should I call you Jeff or James?
+Wolf Blitzer talked to Jeff Gannon and they asked him, should I call you Jeff or James?

-Please call me Jeff Cannon.
+Please call me Jeff Gannon.

-So what explain the discrepancy?
+So explain the discrepancy.

-Your real name is James D. Gooker.
+Your real name is James D. Gookert.

-Yes, it's well, it's pronounced Gooker.
+Yes, it's pronounced Gookert.

-Uh it's a professional name.
+It's a professional name.

-I used it Because Jeff Gannon is easier to pronounce and easier to remember.
+I used it because Jeff Gannon is easier to pronounce and easier to remember.

 But you haven't legally changed it.

-They went out and they tried to destroy this guy and the whole notion of a put-up fake imposter.
+They went out and they tried to destroy this guy and the whole notion of a put-up fake imposter, imposter reporter, a fake reporter.

-Ladies and gentlemen, when did the Huffington Post become the official outlet for the Iranian protesters?
+When did the Huffington Post become the official outlet for the Iranian protesters?

 When did that happen?

-Also, Warren Buffett, interview on CNBC right now, slams the economy.
+Also, Warren Buffett interview on CNBC right now slams the economy.